khoadng/selection_mode/README.md

 A Flutter package for multi-item selection with drag, range selection.

-> **⚠️ Alpha Stage**: This package is in alpha.
-Expect breaking changes in version updates.

 ## Features

 - **Drag selection** - Touch and drag between items for range selection